TeroKeso/mkdocs-material-q-hamk/docs/index.md

 ```
 ### 1.3 Code highlighting

+#### bash (suboptimal)
-Highlight the codes, currently bash highlighted but suboptimal
+Currently bash highlighted but suboptimal
 Start at this <a href='https://github.com/squidfunk/mkdocs-material/discussions/6504' target='_blank'>discussion 6504</a> on bash/sh/shell codeblock syntax highlight

-#### bash (suboptimal)
 ```bash linenums="1"
 # this is bash
 wsl --set-default-version 2